MaximeVivier/lambda-http-interceptor/README.md

 });
 ```

->To resolve <table-name-from-construct> and <myLambdaFunctionThatMakesExternalCalls-name> easily, we recommend the usage of [@swarmion/integration-tests](https://www.swarmion.dev/docs/how-to-guides/use-integration-tests/)
+>To resolve `<table-name-from-construct>` and `<myLambdaFunctionThatMakesExternalCalls-name>` easily, we recommend the usage of [@swarmion/integration-tests](https://www.swarmion.dev/docs/how-to-guides/use-integration-tests/)

 ## How it works

 ### The CDK Construct

 The `HttpInterceptor` needs to be instantiated inside a stack.
 It contains what is necessary to mock calls:
+- a DynamoDB table to store and fetch all calls to intercept and what to respond
+- an extension to intercept these calls
-- an extension
+- an aspect that applies this extension to every NodeJSFunction included in the stack

 Then the method `applyHttpInterceptor` needs to be used to link any Lambda to the extension that has been set.
 This method can be called with any construct and it will attach the extension to every NodejsFunction Construct nested inside it.
 Therefore, it can also be called with `this` in the constructor of the stack like the following.